-The amended basic plan fully preserves all regulated natural and environmental features and will minimize any impacts to the said environmental features.
+The amended basic plan proposes to fully preserve all regulated natural and environmental features and will minimize any impacts to the said environmental features.
 The site contains significant amount of open spaces.
 All streets except private road and alleys serving the market rate townhouses are proposed to be constructed in accordance with DPW&T standards and specification.
-This will be further evaluated at the time of the CDP and therefore, this consideration was carried forward.
+This will be further evaluated at the time of the CDP and therefore, this consideration will be carried forward.